FreeAndFair/dvl/README.md

 "prototypes" directory in the repository.

-The students that built these prototypes are Claes Martinsen, Niels Martin Søholm Jensen, and Jan Aagaard Meier (P1); Emil Blædel Nygaard, Michael Oliver Urhøj Mortensen, and Rasmus Greve (P2); Jens Dahl Møllerhøj, Michael Valentin Erichsen, and Morten Hyllekilde Andersen (P3); and Christian Olsson, Kåre Sylow Pedersen, and Henrik Haugbølle (P4).
+The students that built these prototypes are Claes Martinsen, Niels Martin SÃ¸holm Jensen, and Jan Aagaard Meier (P1); Emil BlÃ¦del Nygaard, Michael Oliver UrhÃ¸j Mortensen, and Rasmus Greve (P2); Jens Dahl MÃ¸llerhÃ¸j, Michael Valentin Erichsen, and Morten Hyllekilde Andersen (P3); and Christian Olsson, KÃ¥re Sylow Pedersen, and Henrik HaugbÃ¸lle (P4).
 Each prototype was built in under one month using an early version of the Trust-by-Design (TBD) methodology (see above).